jamarphi/pen_engine/README.md

 5. The three units unitA, unitB, and unitC, are used to pass in values for the transformations.
 If you are doing rotation for instance, then you only need to use unitA, this means unitB and unitC will be ignored.

+To run the animation manager after adding items do:

+    pen::ui::Animation::Run();

+This will run in OnRender do all animations for each item consecutively until they are all complete.

+To animate sprites the same thing applies:

+    pen::Anim::Add(item, type, ms, infinite, unitA, unitB, unitC);
+    pen::Anim::Run();

+The type is the transformation, an example is pen::AnimType::TRANSLATE.

 ---------------------------------------------------------------------------

 # 1.7 - 3D